icgrp/ese532_handouts/ese532_handouts/hw6/walk_through.md

     ```
     sudo ifconfig enx000ec6c4b500 10.10.7.2 netmask 255.0.0.0
     ```
-- We have now assigned IP `10.10.7.1` to our Ultra96 and IP `10.10.7.2` to our USB ethernet device connect to our host computer.
+- We have now assigned IP `10.10.7.1` to our Ultra96 and IP `10.10.7.2` to our USB ethernet device connected to our host computer.
 You can test the connection by doing `ping 10.10.7.2` from the Ultra96 serial console, and doing `ping 10.10.7.1` from the host computer.
 - Let's copy a file.
 Copy the `xrt.ini` file from your computer to the `/mnt/sd-mmcblk0p1` directory of the Ultra96 as follows: